Rethink Water Joliet FAQs

 What alternative water sources were examined?

 Initially, fourteen alternative water sources were evaluated during Phase I of the study.
 During Phase II, five sources were studied in more detail to replace the existing water source in Joliet.
 This included Lake Michigan – DuPage Water Commission, Lake Michigan – City of Chicago, Lake Michigan – New Indiana Intake, the Kankakee River, and the Illinois River.
-In January 2020, the Joliet City Council selected Lake Michigan water and will continue to evaluate simultaneously the New Indiana Intake and City of Chicago alternatives.
+In January 2020, the Joliet City Council selected Lake Michigan water and directed staff to simultaneously evaluate the New Indiana Intake and City of Chicago alternatives as part of the 2020 Evaluation.
+In January 2021, the City Council approved the selection of purchasing finished water from the City of Chicago.

 When will construction begin?